-11. PEER ON PEER ABUSE (Sexual violence and sexual harassment)
+12. PEER ON PEER ABUSE (Including Sexual violence and sexual harassment)

-11.1 Through training we ensure that all staff recognise that children are capable of abusing their peers.
+12.1 Through training we ensure that all staff recognise that children are capable of abusing their peers.

-11.2 The senior leadership team and governing body are responsible for ensuring that procedures exist to minimise the risk of peer on peer abuse and consider how allegations of peer on peer abuse will be investigated and dealt with.
+12.2 The senior leadership team and governing body are responsible for ensuring that procedures exist to minimise the risk of peer on peer abuse and consider how allegations of peer on peer abuse will be investigated and dealt with.
 There is a clear procedure on how victims of peer on peer abuse will be supported.

-11.3 All staff are aware of peer on peer abuse.
+12.3 All staff are aware of peer on peer abuse.
 This is most likely to include, but not limited to, bullying (including cyber bullying), gender-based violence, sexual violence and sexual harassment, up skirting (which is now a criminal offence), physical abuse such as hitting, kicking, shaking, biting, pulling hair, sexting and initiating /instigating violence and rituals.
 These issues will be addressed through our school/college curriculum and assemblies throughout the year.

-11.4 All staff are expected to refer to HM Government guidance 'What to do if you're worried a child is being abused - Advise for practitioners' for further help in identifying signs and symptoms of child abuse and neglect.
+12.4 All staff are expected to refer to HM Government guidance 'What to do if you're worried a child is being abused - Advise for practitioners' for further help in identifying signs and symptoms of child abuse and neglect.

-11.5 Staff members who are concerned that a child might have been / being abused by another child should follow safeguarding and child protection procedures and report to the DSL.
+12.5 Staff members who are concerned that a child might have been / being abused by another child should follow safeguarding and child protection procedures and report to the DSL.

-11.6 In respect of sexual violence and sexual harassment between children, the school/college takes a proactive approach to prevent such incidents from taking place.
+12.6 In respect of sexual violence and sexual harassment between children, the school/college takes a proactive approach to prevent such incidents from taking place.
 Throughout school/college, safeguarding is taught as part of our curriculum.
 We appreciate that whilst adults in school are working hard to keep children safe, children also play a large part in keeping themselves and their peers safe from abuse and neglect.
 An age-appropriate curriculum is rolled out in school to build capacity amongst our students in their understanding of particular issues, and what actions they can take to be safe.
 We incorporate healthy relationships, people who help us, British values etc. in to our curriculum time in an age appropriate way for the year groups in school.
 Students are taught to understand the issue and meaning of consent as delivered in the RSHE curriculum.

-11.7 Students will be made aware of what constitutes unreasonable pressure from peers to engage in risk-taking or inappropriate behaviour, and of how to report their concerns.
+12.7 Students will be made aware of what constitutes unreasonable pressure from peers to engage in risk-taking or inappropriate behaviour, and of how to report their concerns.
 Allegations of abuse by a peer will be treated as seriously as allegations of abuse from an adult, it should never be dismissed as normal behaviour.

-11.8 Robust systems have been established in school for dealing with safeguarding concerns.
+12.8 Robust systems have been established in school for dealing with safeguarding concerns.
 All allegations of abuse and neglect, whether suspected or known will be treated seriously and in confidentially.
 Abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-We will respond and manage any reports of sexual violence and/or sexual harassment in line with guidance added to KCSIE 2020 and within the MSP website.
+We will respond and manage any reports of sexual violence and/or sexual harassment in line with guidance added to KCSIE 2022 and within the MSP website.
 We will follow school procedures outlined in this Policy for handling allegations and managing information.

-11.9 All information is handled in accordance with the school's Information Sharing Policy, which is written in line with HM Government guidance - 'Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018', and the 7 principles of information sharing within that document.
+12.9 All information is handled in accordance with the school's Information Sharing Policy, which is written in line with HM Government guidance.